A Thief in the Night (film): Plot

 In medias res, Patty Myers awakens to a radio broadcast announcing the disappearance of millions around the world.
-The radio announcer suggests that this might be the rapture of the Church spoken of in the Bible.
+The radio announcer suggests this might be the rapture of the Church spoken of in the Bible.
 Patty, a member of a liberal church, finds that her husband, a born-again Christian, has also disappeared.
 The United Nations sets up an emergency government system called the United Nations Imperium of Total Emergency (UNITE) and declares that anyone who does not receive the mark of the beast identifying them with UNITE will be arrested.

-Several flashbacks occur to times in Patty's life before the Rapture.
+Several flashbacks occur to Patty's life before the Rapture.
 The story begins with Patty and her two friends, who all have different destinies.
 Her friend Jenny considers Jesus Christ her Savior; her other friend Diane is more worldly-minded.
 Patty considers herself a Christian because she occasionally reads her Bible and goes to church regularly; however, her pastor is shown to be an unbeliever.
 She refuses to believe the warnings of her friends and family that she will go through the Great Tribulation if she does not put her faith in Christ.
 Meanwhile, her husband has been attending another church and has accepted Jesus.
 The next morning, Patty awakens to find that her husband and millions of others have suddenly disappeared.

 Patty is conflicted: she refuses to trust Christ, yet she also refuses to take the Mark.
 She desperately tries to avoid UNITE and the Mark but is eventually captured.
 She escapes, but after a chase she is cornered by UNITE on a bridge and falls from the bridge to her death.

 Patty awakens and realizes it has all been a dream.
-She is relieved, but her relief is short-lived when the radio announces that millions of people have in fact disappeared.
-Horrified, Patty frantically searches for her husband only to find he is missing too.
+Her relief is short-lived when the radio announces millions of people have, in fact, disappeared.
+Horrified, Patty frantically searches for her husband only to find he is missing, too.
 Patty realizes that the Rapture has actually occurred and she has been left behind.